...

 Weighing of interests: Interests of the defendant prevail

 The BAG recognised that the plaintiff had been with the company for almost seven years, but the defendant's interest in terminating the employment relationship prevailed.
 The plaintiff's behaviour had shaken the trust in the proper performance of public duties.
+The same principles naturally also apply to Labour law in Cologne.

 Source: Federal Labor Court